noahrandolph/Twitter_Stream_Word_Counter/README.md

 Running the Twitter Steam Word Count Application

-(If you are reading this, you have already cloned the appropriate repository from Github and navigated to the top level directory of the Twitter Stream Word Count application.)

 1. Navigate down to the “extweetwordcount” directory by entering “cd extweetwordcount”.
 This is the directory of the Streamparse project.

 2. At the command line, enter “sparse run.”